Ruby Olsson

 About

-Ruby has an undergraduate degree in Politics, Philosophy, and Economics from ANU, and her first foray into environmental science was researching the Murray-Darling Basin (MDB).
-Her honours thesis at the Fenner School examined the role of communities in making adaptation decisions, using a case study of the Goulburn Murray Irrigation District in the MDB.
-Ruby now works part-time at the Murray-Darling Basin Authority in the Basin Plan Review Strategy and Integration team, while undertaking her PhD.
+Ruby has an undergraduate degree in Politics, Philosophy, and Economics from ANU.
+Her first foray into environmental science was researching the Murray-Darling Basin (MDB).
+Her honours thesis examined the role of communities in making adaptation decisions, using a case study of the Goulburn Murray Irrigation District in the MDB.
+Ruby still has a toe in the water space at ANU’s Institute for Water Futures and she now works part-time at the Murray-Darling Basin Authority in the Basin Plan Review Strategy and Integration team undertaking the Basin Plan Review.
+Ruby is also a member of the Protect Our Winters Science Alliance and was the lead author for the “Our Changing Snowscapes” report (2024), which examined the impacts of climate change on the Australian Alps.

 Affiliations